June 25–27, 2025 | York, UK

 Hosted by the University of York from June 25–27, 2025.

-During the event, there will be an opportunity to:
+During the event, there was an opportunity to:

 Engage in dialogue about leading research and practice in the field of transformations.